are common, especially during the warmer months when people are outside for longer

 Wasps, like bees and hornets, are equipped with a stinger as

 a means of self-defense.
-A wasp’s stinger contains poisonous venom that’s
+A wasp’s stinger contains venom (poisonous substance) that’s

 transmitted to humans during a sting.
 While a bee can only sting once because its

 stinger becomes stuck in the skin of its victim, a wasp can sting more than

 once during an attack.
 Wasp stingers remain intact.

 However, even without a lodged stinger, wasp venom can cause

 The majority of people without sting allergies will show

 only minor symptoms during and after a wasp sting.
 The initial sensations can

 include sharp pain or burning at the sting site.
 Redness, swelling, and itching

 can occur as well.